pimcore/pimcore/doc/Development_Documentation/10_Extending_Pimcore/17_Custom_Persistent_Models.md

 }
 ```

-Please keep in mind that this is just a very easy example dao.
-You also could do more complex stuff like implementing joins,
+Please keep in mind that this is just a very easy example DAO.
+Of course, you can do much more complex stuff like implementing joins,
 save dependencies or whatever you want.